starship/starship/docs/zh-CN/config/README.md

 ## Terraform

 The `terraform` module shows the currently selected terraform workspace and version.
 By default the terraform version is not shown, since this is slow on current versions of terraform when a lot of plugins are in use.
-If you still want to enable it, [follow the example shown below](#with-version).
-The module will be shown if any of the following conditions are met:
+If you still want to enable it, [follow the example shown below](#with-version). 此组件将在符合以下任意条件之一时显示：

 - The current directory contains a `.terraform` folder
 - Current directory contains a file with the `.tf` or `.hcl` extensions